 She shrugged.
 At least she didn't lose any more points.

 Detention was uneventful as he just made her scrub cauldrons with her bare hands and no magic.
 Really, she had worse punishments at the Dursleys.
 When that was done, she only had Astrology and Charms and then she could focus on her… business.

-With the weekend now there, Harry rummaged through her bag before procuring one of the few items she had taken from the vaults.
-It was a small bag with a very unique charm inside it.
-In actuality—it was a portal floo.
+With the weekend finally there, Harry rummaged through her bag before procuring one of the few items she had taken from the vaults.
+It was a small bag with a unique charm inside it.
+In actuality it was a portable floo.

 Naturally, the bag perked her interest when she noticed how it was so carefully hung and singled out.
 She inquired its uses to the goblin who explained the floo network and such to her.
 She was very pleased to have made the discovery.

 The bag was small enough to be held in one of her hands and after informing Hermione she would be taking a long walk around the school before doing her homework, she snuck off to Moaning Myrtle's bathroom, then greeted the ghost with a smile.